A Blaschke-Santal\'o inequality for unconditional log-concave measures: Introduction

-The second related conjecture is the log-Brunn-Minkowksi conjecture of B\"{o}r\"{o}czky, Lutwak, Yang and Zhang involving two symmetric convex bodies $K,L$ (we refer to ~\cite{boroczky2012log,EMilman-IsomorphicLogMinkowski} for a precise formulation).
-In \cite{saroglou2015remarks,Saroglou-logBM2}, Saroglou showed that the log-Brunn-Minkowski and generalized (B) conjectures are essentially equivalent, and that both would follow from confirmation of the strong generalized (B) conjecture when $\mu$ is the uniform measure on the cube in $\R^n$ for all $n$.
+A more distantly related conjecture is the log-Brunn-Minkowksi conjecture of B\"{o}r\"{o}czky, Lutwak, Yang and Zhang \cite{boroczky2012log}, involving two symmetric convex bodies $K,L \subset \R^n$; as the precise formulation is not essential for the rest of this note, we only refer to ~\cite{boroczky2012log,EMilman-IsomorphicLogMinkowski} for further context and explicit description.
+This conjecture has been established in the plane in \cite{boroczky2012log}, but the general case remains open for $n \geq 3$.
+Some partial results confirm the conjecture for zonoids \cite{VanHandel-LogMinkowskiForZonoids}, under various symmetry assumptions \cite{BoroczkyKalantz-LogBMWithSymmetries,Rotem-logBM,saroglou2015remarks}, for perturbations of the Euclidean ball \cite{ChenEtAl-LocalToGlobalForLogBM} (following \cite{ColesantiLivshyts-LocalpBMUniquenessForBall,CLM-LogBMForBall,KolesnikovEMilman-LocalLpBM}), locally for perturbations of the unit-balls of $\ell_p^n$ \cite{KolesnikovEMilman-LocalLpBM}, and under curvature pinching estimates \cite{EMilman-IsomorphicLogMinkowski, IvakiEMilman-LpMinkowskiUnderCurvaturePinching}.
+The relevance to this note was expounded in the work of Saroglou, who showed in \cite{saroglou2015remarks,Saroglou-logBM2} that the log-Brunn-Minkowski conjecture implies the generalized (B) conjecture, and moreover, that the validity of the log-Brunn-Minkowski conjecture in $\R^n$ for all $n$ is equivalent to the strong generalized (B) conjecture when $\mu$ is the uniform measure on the cube in $\R^n$ for all $n$.

-Cubes are the quintessential \emph{unconditional} convex bodies.
+This makes a link to the topic of this note, since cubes are the quintessential \emph{unconditional} convex bodies.
 Fixing an orthonormal basis in $\R^n$ and corresponding coordinates, a body $K$ is called unconditional if for every $x \in K$, we have $(\eps_1 x_1,\ldots,\eps_n x_n) \in K$ for all $\eps \in \{\pm 1\}^n$.
 This leads to wondering if~\eqref{eqn:genSmu} may be shown to hold, if not for general even log-concave measures $\mu$, at least for unconditional ones, whose density $f_\mu$ is invariant under the aforementioned action of multiplication by $\{\pm 1\}^n$.

 Cordero-Erausquin, Fradelizi and Maurey showed in \cite{cordero2004b} that the strong generalized (B) conjecture holds when \emph{both} $\mu$ and $K$ are unconditional, and Saroglou deduced from this the validity of the log-Brunn-Minkowski conjecture when both bodies $K,L$ are unconditional \cite{saroglou2015remarks}.
 For unconditional convex bodies $K,L \subset \R^n$, define the (unconditional and convex) body